bkuhlmann/dotfiles/README.md

-    gashp = Git Stash Pop - Enhances git stash pop behavior by prompting for input (multiple) or popping last stash (single). gashd = Git Stash Drop - Enhances git stash drop behavior by prompting for input (multiple) or dropping last stash (single). gasha = Git Stash (all) - Answers stash count for all projects within current directory. gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. gcama = Git Commit with Message (all) - Commits changes (modified and new), with a message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gvca = Git Validate and Clean (all) - Validates and cleans all projects in current directory. gbc = Git Branch Create - Creates and switches to local branch. gbs = Git Branch Switch - Switch between local branches. gbd = Git Branch Delete - Deletes local and remote branch (if found).
+    gashp = Git Stash Pop - Enhances git stash pop behavior by prompting for input (multiple) or popping last stash (single). gashd = Git Stash Drop - Enhances git stash drop behavior by prompting for input (multiple) or dropping last stash (single). gasha = Git Stash (all) - Answers stash count for all projects within current directory. gucca = Git Upstream Commit Count (all) - Answers upstream commit count (if any) since last pull for all projects in current directory. gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. gcama = Git Commit with Message (all) - Commits changes (modified and new), with a message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gri = Git Rebase (interactive) - Rebase commits, interactively (i.e. reword, fix, squash, etc.) gvac = Git Verify and Clean - Verifies and cleans Git objects for current project. gvaca = Git Verify and Clean (all) - Verifies and cleans Git objects for all projects in current directory. gbc = Git Branch Create - Creates and switches to local branch. gbs = Git Branch Switch - Switch between local branches. gbd = Git Branch Delete - Deletes local and remote branch (if found).